daylinmorgan/viv/README.md

 For that reason, any usage of the CLI can be accomplished using a remote copy as seen in the below install command.

+`Viv` is a standalone dependency-free `venv` creator (just needs python + pip).
+`Viv` helps you ignore silly things like managing temporary or rarely used virtual environments, while still unleashing the full power of python scripting with it's entire ecosystem at your disposal.

+`Viv`'s uncompromising insistence on portability means that it will always, only use the standard library and never exceed a single script.

+See the [documentation](https://viv.dayl.in/viv.py) or the [examples](https://github.com/daylinmorgan/viv/tree/main/examples) to get started.

 ## Setup

 Run the below command to install `viv`.